Asia Wilson joined the 7NEWS team in January 2020 as a multimedia journalist.

 Asia served as the station’s crime, court, and investigations reporter.
 She covered dozens of cases, and some of those gained national attention from major networks and publications across the country.

 One of her largest cases was the Tara Grinstead murder.
 It’s said to be the largest case file in Georgia’s GBI history.
 She was also the first to report about a proposed HBCU bill that was a big talker in Georgia’s senate.

-Asia also covered President Trump’s arrival to South Georgia after Hurricane Michael ripped through that area in 2018.
+Asia also covered President Trump’s arrival to south Georgia after Hurricane Michael ripped through the area in 2018.

-She served as a communications specialist for a government nonprofit, where her work was featured in local magazines and on the desk of North Carolina’s governor.
+She served as a communications specialist for a government non-profit organization, where her work was featured in local magazines and on the desk of North Carolina’s governor.

 Asia was also a news contributor for WCCB Charlotte and an independent contractor for many college and professional sports teams.

-The Lenoir-Rhyne University graduate also worked with ESPN in college and has been featured in two independent films.
+The Lenoir-Rhyne University graduate also worked with ESPN in college and was featured in two independent films.

 When she’s not reporting, Asia loves spending time with family, watching sports, giving back to her community, and mentoring young children.
 Asia loves people and connecting with those in the community.